 For Alice Diop the political significance of L'Afrique fantôme as a report of the events that took place eighty years ago, is that it may now serve as a valid means to actually reclaim those objects that had been acquired in a totally fallacious and violent way.

-Alice Diop follows the footsteps of Mati Diop’s Dahomey—which mixes fantasy fiction and documentary—from the basements of the Musée du quai Branly-Jacques Chirac to the presidential palace in Cotonou, she accompanies the return journey of illegally-acquired statues to their country of origin.
-She gives voice to both the stolen statues and the Beninese, students hence immersing the viewer within the heart of the postcolonial debate on the restitution of African material heritage by European countries.
-She describes the objective of the film: “to return to these twenty-six royal treasures their story, their voices, to make them the narrators and actors of their own epic return.
+Alice Diop follows the footsteps of Mati Diop’s Dahomey—which mixes fantasy fiction and documentary—from the basements of the Musée du quai Branly-Jacques Chirac to the presidential palace in Cotonou, who accompanies the return journey of illegally-acquired statues to their country of origin.
+She gives voice to both the stolen statues and the Beninese students, immersing the viewer within the heart of the postcolonial debate on the restitution of African material heritage by European countries.
+She describes the objective of the film: “to return to these twenty-six royal treasures their story, their voices, to make them the narrators and actors of their own epic return."
+Alice Diop’s project seeks to exhume the parts that remain silent, those in the shadows, the missing parts, the things that Michel Leiris did not see, could not see or omitted to say.
+Similar to Mati Diop it is also a means for her to free herself from the hegemony of western knowledge production.
+Mati Diop described her experience in this way: “As a Franco-Senegalese, afro-descendant cineaste, I chose to be among those who refuse to forget, who refuse amnesia as a method.”

 Blog Archive